 5.8 Meetings – The Board shall virtually meet at least five (5) times per fiscal year.
 Additional meetings may be scheduled by the President as necessary.
 The annual meeting shall be a face to face meeting occurring once per year, and shall constitute as one of the five (5) meetings required by Article 5.8.

-5.8.1 Special Meetings – A special meeting of the Board of may be held at any time and at any place when called by the President of the Board or by three (3) or more Board members after proper notice has been given pursuant to Article 5.8.4.
+5.8.1 Special Meetings – A special meeting of the Board of may be held at any time and at any place when called by the President of the Board or by four (4) or more Board members after proper notice has been given pursuant to Article 5.8.4.

 5.8.2 Attendance at Meetings – Board members shall attend all regular meetings of the Board whenever practicable, and physical attendance is required at the annual meeting and at other regular meetings unless alternative arrangements have been made with the President.
-The DoO shall monitor the attendance of Board members at meetings of the Board and Board members who fail to attend meetings shall be required to explain the reason or reasons for their absence to the President.
+An attending OD shall monitor the attendance of Board members at meetings of the Board and Board members who fail to attend meetings shall be required to explain the reason or reasons for their absence to the President.

 5.8.3 Remote Presence – Unless otherwise provided by law, the Articles of Incorporation or these Bylaws, Board members may participate in any meeting by means of a conference telephone, web conferencing, or similar communication device through which all persons participating in the meeting can hear each other at the same time, and participation by such means shall constitute presence in person at a meeting.